Content theory: Unconscious Motivation

 In his book A General Introduction to Psychoanalysis, Sigmund Freud explained his theory on the conscious-unconscious distinction.
 To explain this relationship, he used a two-room metaphor.
 The smaller of the two rooms is filled with a person's preconscious, which is the thoughts, emotions, and memories that are available to a person's consciousness.
 This room also houses a person's consciousness, which is the part of the preconscious that is the focus at that given time.
 Connected to the small room is a much larger room that houses a person's unconscious.
 This part of the mind is unavailable to a person's consciousness and consists of impulses and repressed thoughts.
 The door between these two rooms acts as the person's mental censor.
 Its job is to keep anxiety-inducing thoughts and socially unacceptable behaviors or desires out of the preconscious.
 Freud describes the event of a thought or impulse being denied at the door as repression, one of the many defense mechanisms.
 This process is supposed to protect the individual from any embarrassment that could come from acting on these impulses or thoughts that exist in the unconscious.

 In terms of motivation, Freud argues that unconscious instinctual impulses can still have great influence on behavior even though the person is not aware of the source.
 When these instincts serve as a motive, the person is only aware of the goal of the motive, and not its actual source.
 He divides these instincts into sexual instincts, death instincts, and ego or self-preservation instincts.
 Sexual instincts are those that motivate humans to stay alive and ensure the continuation of mankind.
 On the other hand, Freud also maintains that humans have an inherent drive for self-destruction, or the death instinct.
-Similar to the devil and angel that everyone has on their should, the sexual instinct and death instinct are constantly battling each other to both be satisfied.
+Similar to the devil and angel that everyone has on their shoulder, the sexual instinct and death instinct are constantly battling each other to both be satisfied.
 The death instinct can be closely related to Freud's other concept, the id, which is our need to experience pleasure immediately, regardless of the consequences.
 The last type of instinct that contributes to motivation is the ego or self-preservation instinct.
 This instinct is geared towards assuring that a person feels validated in whatever behavior or thought they have.
 The mental censor, or door between the unconscious and preconscious, helps satisfy this instinct.
 For example, one may be sexually attracted to a person, due to their sexual instinct, but the self-preservation instinct prevents them to act on this urge until that person finds that it is socially acceptable to do so.
 Quite similarly to his psychic theory that deals with the id, ego, and superego, Freud's theory of instincts highlights the interdependence of these three instincts.
 All three instincts serve as checks and balances system to control what instincts are acted on and what behaviors are used to satisfy as many of them at once.